rails-engine/script_core/README.md

 ScriptCore
 ====

-> ScriptCore is under development, the codebase is unoptimized and has many bad practices, I may do breaking changes even force pushing to master branch.

-ScriptCore is a fork of Shopify's enterprise script service.
+ScriptCore is a fork of [Shopify's enterprise script service](https://github.com/Shopify/ess).

 The enterprise script service (aka ESS) is a thin Ruby API layer that spawns a process, the `enterprise_script_engine`, to execute an untrusted Ruby script.